roalgon/roalgon/README.md

 Hi there 👋

-- 🔭 I’m currently studying on Electrical Engineering Gadjah Mada University
+- 🏫 1st Year Electrical Engineering at Universitas Gadjah Mada
-- 🌱 I’m currently learning C++ and Python
+- 🔍 I’m currently interested in C++ and Python and trying to explore Data Science
-- 🤔 I’m looking for help with Data Science
-- 📫 How to reach me: you can email roalgon149@gmail.com
+- 📫 You can email roalgon149@gmail.com
-- ⚡ Fun fact: ...